 The NSW Government is planning to reinstate ferry wharves at La Perouse and Kurnell.
 This will create a water connection between La Perouse and Kurnell, allowing greatly-improved physical and cultural links of particular importance to the Aboriginal community.

-Thanks to all who gave their time over the consultation period to give us their opinions.More information
+Thanks to all who gave their time over the consultation period to give us their opinions...keep them coming, we still want to hear from you.More information

 As part of three online interactive sessions on August 10, 11 and 13 the project team presented and heard from community members about their views and questions on the project.

 Some information requested by participants will be available in full as part of detailed studies in the Environmental Impact Statement.
 This will be on public exhibition in the first half of 2021.

 There was a range of views on the project raised in the sessions.
 Some participants were enthusiastic about the benefits of the wharves including the recreational value and convenience of being able to travel across the bay.
 Some key issues raised included:

 - concern that the project will add to the existing traffic and parking issues in La Perouse and traffic at Kurnell.

 - the size of the ferries (further to news articles that suggest these were to accommodate 400 passengers).
 Participants were reassured that the ferry size will mostly likely accommodate 100-250 passengers.